Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Introduction

+We recently reported a multi-property prediction model H-CLMP \cite{kong2021materials} for prediction of experimental optical absorption spectra from only materials composition.
+H-CLMP implements hierarchical correlation learning by coupling multivariate Gaussian representation learning in the encoder with graph attention in the decoder.
 Mat2Spec builds upon the concepts of H-CLMP to address the open challenge of spectral property prediction with a GNN materials encoder coupled to probabilistic embedding generation and contrastive learning.
-Mat2Spec is demonstrated herein for eDOS and phDOS spectra prediction for a broad set of materials with periodic crystal structures from the Materials Project.\cite{Jain2013} These densities of states represent the most fundamental spectra from \textit{ab initio} computation and characterize the vibrational and electronic properties of materials.
-Given the computational expense of generating these spectra, the ability to predict these spectra, even in an approximate way, represents a valuable tool to perform materials screening to guide \textit{ab initio} computation.
+Mat2Spec is demonstrated herein for eDOS and phDOS spectra prediction for a broad set of materials with periodic crystal structures from the Materials Project.\cite{Jain2013} These densities of states represent the most fundamental spectra from \textit{ab initio} computation and characterize the vibrational and electronic properties of materials. \FR{The phDOS dataset, presented in Ref \cite{petretto2018}, has been used to extract thermodynamic properties of small unit cell materials while the eDOS dataset is part of the MP effort in characterizing thousands of different materials and it was used to extract their electronic transport properties\cite{Ricci2017}.
+We refer the reader to the Data generation section for further details on these two datasets.} Given the computational expense of generating these spectra, the ability to predict these spectra, even in an approximate way, represents a valuable tool to perform materials screening to guide \textit{ab initio} computation.
 We demonstrate such acceleration of materials discovery with a use case based on identification of band gaps below but near the Fermi energy in metallic systems, which have been shown to be pertinent to thermoelectrics and transparent conductors.\cite{Ricci2020,Malyi2019_gapped}